Depression (major depressive disorder) is one of the most common mental health conditions in Australia.

 - Thinking about death or suicide

-There are a range of effective treatment options out there for depression.
+There are a range of effective treatment options available for depression.
 If you, or something that you know is experiencing depressed mood, help is available.

 - Psychologists can diagnose and treat depression.